 Early Notables of the Graville family (pre 1700)

-(1628), reportedly shot by a...
-Another 48 words (3 lines of text) are included under the topic Early Graville Notables in all our PDF Extended History products and printed products wherever possible.
+Another 64 words (5 lines of text) are included under the topic Early Graville Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Graville family